 - NAS (Network Access Server): This is an industry term for a TACACS-aware device that communicates with a TACACS server for authentication services.
 Some other terms you may see in literature describing TACACS operation are communication server, remote access server, or terminal server.
-These terms apply when TACACS+ is enabled on the switch (that is, when the switch is TACACS-aware). - TACACS+ Server: The server or management station configured as an access control server for TACACS-enabled devices.
-To use TACACS+ with the switch and any other TACACS-capable devices in your network, you must purchase, install, and configure a TACACS+ server application on a networked server or management station in the network.
+These terms apply to a switch covered by this guide when TACACS+ is enabled on the switch (that is, when the switch is TACACS-aware). - TACACS+ Server: The server or management station configured as an access control server for TACACS-enabled devices.
+To use TACACS+ with a switch covered by this guide and any other TACACScapable devices in your network, you must purchase, install, and configure a TACACS+ server application on a networked server or management station in the network.
 The TACACS+ server application you install will provide various options for access control and access notifications.
-For more on the TACACS+ services available to you, see the documentation provided with the TACACS+ server application you will use. - Authentication: The process for granting user access to a device through entry of a user name and password and comparison of this username/password pair with previously stored username/password data.
-Authentication also grants levels of access, depending on the privileges assigned to a user name and password pair by a system administrator.
+For more on the TACACS+ services available to you, see the documentation provided with the TACACS+ server application you will use.